Psalm 34 – Praise from the Cave

 i.
 They looked to Him: “The more we can think upon our Lord, and the less upon ourselves, the better.
 Looking to him, as he is seated upon the right hand of the throne of God, will keep our heads, and especially our hearts, steady when going through the deep waters of affliction.”
 (Smith, cited in Spurgeon)

 ii.
-And were radiant: The idea is that they draw something from God’s own glory and radiance.
-Later, the Apostle Paul would explain much the same thought: But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.
-(2 Corinthians 3:18) This radiance is some evidence that one has truly looked to Him.
+And were radiant: The idea is that they draw radiance from God’s own glory.
+Later, the Apostle Paul would explain much the same thought: But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord (2 Corinthians 3:18).
+This radiance is evidence that one has truly looked to Him.

 iii.
 “Radiant is a word found again in Isaiah 60:5, where it describes a mother’s face lighting up at the sight of her children, long given up for lost.”
 (Kidner)

 iv.
 And their faces were not ashamed: David also knew that God would never forsake the one who trusts in Him.
-God would give them confidence in the moment and vindication in time.
+God would give him confidence in the moment and vindication in time.

 d.
 This poor man cried out, and the LORD heard him: David again emphasized his personal experience of these truths.
 He was the one.
 He was the poor man who cried out to God, and God graciously answered.

 · A cry is short, and not sweet.